Diabetes Management Questions and Answers

 Is type 2 diabetes easy to manage?

 Diabetes is a chronic condition affecting the lives of one in every ten Americans.
 In a person with diabetes, the body does not properly process food for use of energy.
-Insulin regulates the amount of glucose in the blood, and in diabetics, their body either does not produce enough insulin on its own or can’t use its own insulin supply effectively, which causes sugar to build-up in the blood.
+Insulin regulates the amount of glucose in the blood, and in diabetics, their body either does not produce enough insulin on their own or can’t use their own insulin supply effectively, which causes sugar to build up in the blood.

 By carefully monitoring some key indicators, diabetes can be managed for each individual.
 It is recommended that people living with diabetes undergo several annual health checks.
 It is imperative that people with diabetes receive all of these key health tests and measurements.
 As well as reduce the risk of complications such as stroke, heart disease and amputations, these checks help to monitor and manage their condition.
 The recommended annual health checks for people with diabetes are: